recognizing the contributions of indigenous peoples

-As a community, we frequently fail to recognize how our histories are intertwined and the vibrant mosaic of cultures that have molded our global landscape.
+As a society, we often overlook the interconnected nature of our histories and the diverse tapestry of cultures that have shaped our world.

 Indigenous Peoples Day serves as a poignant reminder of the resilience and strength of Native American communities, offering a window into the complex and often untold narratives of our nation's past.